Religious Lawyering: Defining Our Terms

 It suggests that this is a conversation to be held not just within the quiet of one's individual conscience, but as an open dialogue and debate in law offices, in judge's chambers, in legislatures, and even in law schools.

-Russell G. Pearce (Faculty Director)
+Russell G. Pearce (Faculty Moderator)